elijah-appiah/Master-Python/README.md

 - Pandas
 - Statsmodels API for Linear Regression and Generalized Linear Regression

+## LIBRARIES FOR DATA VISUALIZATION WITH PYTHON
+- Matplotlib
+- Seaborn
+- Interactive Python Widgets in Visualizations (with `ipywidgets` library)
+- Plotnine

 ### The course outline will be updated...

 ### Be sure to subscribe to my [YouTube Channel](https://www.youtube.com/c/@ElijahAppiah) and activate the notification bell to receive the alert whenever I post a video.
 More interesting lessons are coming!